Buñol Travel & Holiday Guide

 The area around the castle has the most breathtaking views over the rooftops of the town and the colourful purple dome atop the church.
 The hazy mountains in the distance complete the scenic picture.

-The charming San Salvador Church was built around the second half of the 13th-Century and the beginning of the 14th century.
+The charming San Pedro Church was built around the second half of the 13th-Century and the beginning of the 14th century.

-Visitors are treated to semicircular nave, lunettes plus two transverse arches.
+Visitors are treated to a semicircular nave, lunettes plus two transverse arches.

 The church also houses a very interesting Archaeological Museum.